 More than six years ago, Anastasia had a suspicion something felt “off” in her body when she began to develop severely itchy skin and night sweats.
 Because these symptoms could be associated with several more minor causes, none of the doctors Anastasia spoke with over the course of a year ever gave her reason to think it could be anything as serious as cancer.
 While on vacation, the symptoms became so intense she couldn’t tolerate them any longer.
 Anastasia went to an emergency clinic where they did a chest X-ray and CT scan and found a 17 cm mediastinum tumor in her chest.

-"I met with Dr. Hoppe who explained the process and told me I would be a good candidate for a study he was doing.
+"I met with my doctor who explained the process and told me I would be a good candidate for a study he was doing.
 The fact that proton therapy is more targeted and efficient, and has a smaller chance of causing or contributing to undesirable side effects down the road was compelling to me."

 After being diagnosed with Hodgkin lymphoma stage 2B, Anastasia went through ABVD chemotherapy and was advised to undergo a radiation treatment as a follow-up to ensure all microscopic cancer cells were killed.